Pyrenees: Natural resources

-The metallic ores of the Pyrenees are not in general of much importance now, though there were iron mines at several locations in Andorra, as well as at Vicdessos in Ariège, and the foot of Canigou in Pyrénées-Orientales long ago.
+The metallic ores of the Pyrenees are not in general of much importance now, though there were iron mines at several locations in Andorra, as well as at Vicdessos in Ariège, and the foot of Canigó in Pyrénées-Orientales long ago.
 Coal deposits capable of being profitably worked are situated chiefly on the Spanish slopes, but the French side has beds of lignite.
 The open pit of Trimoun near the commune of Luzenac (Ariège) is one of the greatest sources of talc in Europe.

+There are many marble quarries in the Pyrenees, most of which were opened by the Romans in ancient times.
+Quarried intermittently, they provided prestigious marbles such as Grand Antique (used in Rome and Constantinople by the Romans), statuary white marbles as well as coloured marbles used to decorate the royal palaces of the Louvre and Versailles in France and the Royal Palace of Madrid in Spain.

 Mineral springs are abundant and remarkable, and especially noteworthy are the hot springs.
 The hot springs, among which those of Les Escaldes in Andorra, Panticosa and Lles in Spain, Ax-les-Thermes, Bagnères-de-Luchon and Eaux-Chaudes in France may be mentioned, are sulfurous and mostly situated high, near the contact of the granite with the stratified rocks.
 The lower springs, such as those of Bagnères-de-Bigorre (Hautes-Pyrénées), Rennes-les-Bains (Aude), and Campagne-sur-Aude (Aude), are mostly selenitic and not hot.